canonical/ubuntu-pro-client/docs/howtoguides/enable_realtime_kernel.md

 The --access-only flag is introduced in version 27.11
 ```

-If you would like to enable access to the Real-Time Kernel apt repository but not install the kernel right away, use the `--access-only` flag while enabling.
+If you would like to enable access to the Real-Time Kernel APT repository but
+not install the kernel right away, use the `--access-only` flag while enabling.

 ```console
 $ sudo pro enable realtime-kernel --beta --access-only
 ```

-With that extra flag you'll see output like the following:
+With this extra flag you'll see output like the following:

 ```
 One moment, checking your subscription first